Use case

 Results from Glaut'software: themes & trend

-Glaut’s platform not only matched the reach of traditional research but significantly outperformed static surveys in critical areas (according to a preliminary comparative study conducted):
+Glaut’s platform not only matched the reach of traditional research, but significantly outperformed online static surveys in critical areas, according to two independent studies from Mannheim University and Human Highway.

 Limitations and forward path